John Farrow: Samuel Bronston

 He received an offer from Samuel Bronston to make two films, a biography of John Paul Jones and a story of the life of Jesus Christ, which Farrow had been trying to make for years.
 He directed the first one – John Paul Jones.
-However he was replaced as director on the second by Nicholas Ray – it was released as King of Kings (1961).
+He was replaced as director, though, on the second by Nicholas Ray; it was released as King of Kings (1961).

 Personal life

 Farrow was a notorious playboy in his youth, being linked to Dolores del Río and Diana Churchill among others.
 He married Felice Lewin on 18 August 1924.
 They had one daughter, Felice Patricia Farrow (1925–1997).
 The marriage ended in divorce in September 1927.
 Farrow began a relationship with Lila Lee in 1928, and they became engaged.
 However, they never married and their relationship ended in 1933 after Lee discovered Farrow was being unfaithful to her.

-In 1934, he became engaged to actress Maureen O'Sullivan and they married on 12 September 1936.
-Farrow and O'Sullivan had seven children: four daughters, who became actresses, Mia (born 1945), Prudence (born 1948), Stephanie (born 1949), Tisa (born 1951); and three sons, Michael Damien (1939–1958), Patrick Villiers (1942–2009), and John Charles (born 1946).
-Maureen O'Sullivan was his second wife, after he converted to Catholicism and received an annulment of his first marriage.
+In 1934, he became engaged to actress Maureen O'Sullivan and they married on 12 September 1936, after he converted to Catholicism and received an annulment of his first marriage.
+Farrow and O'Sullivan had seven children: four daughters, who became actresses, Mia (born 1945), Prudence (born 1948), Stephanie (born 1949), Tisa (1951-2024); and three sons, Michael Damien (1939–1958), Patrick Villiers (1942–2009), and John Charles (born 1946).

 Farrow often wrote about Catholic themes.
-He would later deny he was a convert to Catholicism, as he was baptized as an infant by his Irish nurse.
-However he was not raised Catholic and didn't learn of his infant baptism until after his 1929 adult baptism.
+He would later deny he was a convert to Catholicism.
+He claimed that he had been baptised as an infant by his Irish nurse.
+He was not raised Catholic, and did not learn of his infant baptism until after his 1929 adult baptism.